January 2019 North American winter storm: Mississippi

-Rankin county was hit with an EF-0 earlier in the day before being struck again, this time by an EF-1, a few hours later.
+Rankin County was hit with an EF0 tornado earlier in the day before being struck again, this time by an EF1 tornado, a few hours later.

 Alabama

-The town of Wetumpka was impacted by an EF-2 tornado.
+The town of Wetumpka was impacted by an EF2 tornado.
 The town's mayor, Jerry Willis said at a news conference that the town "suffered a tremendous amount of damage."
 Four injuries were reported.
 The historic First Presbyterian Church in Wetumpka was destroyed.
-The state was hit with two other tornadoes, both rated EF-1, touching down in Autauga and Coosa counties.
+The state was hit with two other tornadoes, both rated EF1, touching down in Autauga and Coosa counties.

 Florida

-Tyndall AFB, which had already been devastated by Hurricane Michael 3 months prior, reported EF-1 tornado damage.
+Tyndall AFB, which had already been devastated by Hurricane Michael three months prior, was struck by an EF1 tornado, flipping dumpsters, ripping roofs off barracks, and moving a car.